getodk/docs/collect-connect-aggregate.rst

 4. Edit :guilabel:`ODK Aggregate settings`

    .. image:: /img/collect-connect/server-settings-aggregate-settings.*
      :alt: The Server Settings screen in the Collect app.
-Below the *Type* option is a section titled *ODK Aggregate Settings*, with the itmes labelled *URL*, *Username*, and *Password*.
+Below the *Type* option is a section titled *ODK Aggregate Settings*, with the items labelled *URL*, *Username*, and *Password*.
 These three items are numbered in red.

    .. image:: /img/collect-connect/server-settings-server-url.*
      :alt: The Server Settings screen in the Collect app, with a modal overlay titled *Server URL*.
 There is a single text-entry field with a URL, and buttons labelled OK and CANCEL.

    .. image:: /img/collect-connect/server-settings-odk-username.*
-     :alt: The Server Settings screen in the Collect app, with a modal overal titled *ODK Username.* There is a single text-entry field, and buttons labelled OK and CANCEL.
+     :alt: The Server Settings screen in the Collect app, with a modal overlay titled *ODK Username.* There is a single text-entry field, and buttons labelled OK and CANCEL.

    .. image:: /img/collect-connect/server-settings-odk-password.*
      :alt: The Server Settings screen in the Collect app, with a modal overlay titled *ODK Password*.
 There is a single obscured-text field, and buttons for OK and CANCEL.